wn-doolittle/caliper-spec/caliper.md

   Sensor's SHOULD use a combined date and time representation of the form `2016-0405T14:30:00Z` or `2016-0405T14:30:00.062Z` (to include milliseconds).

+* `dataVersion`: A version string indicating the version of the IMS Caliper specification that governs the form of the Caliper Entities and Events found in the `data` payload.
+By convention, this string value will be URI of Caliper context document that can be used to resolve the meanings of the terms and values found in the payload's Entities and Events.

 * `data`: A JSON array that MUST contain a list of one or more Caliper Entity or Event structures.
 The Sensor MAY mix Entity and Event structures in the same envelope.